steeplenet/ngx-progress-button/projects/ngx-progress-button/README.md

 ## NgxProgressButton - Add a spinner or progressbar to your buttons

-#### An Angular Directive that adds a MatProgressSpinner or a MatProgressBar to a MatButton.
+#### An Angular Directive that adds a MatProgressSpinner or a MatProgressBar to any button.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1